ibm-cloud-docs/codeengine/cmd_defs.md

 :   If not found, do not fail.
 This value is optional.
 The default value is `false`.

 `--job`, `-j`
 :   Use this option to delete all job runs of the specified job.
-The `--job` is required, if you do not specify the `--name` value.
+The `--job` option is required, if you do not specify the `--name` value.
 This value is optional.

 `--name`, `-n`
 :   The name of the job run to delete.
-The `--name` is required, if you do not specify the `--job` value.
+The `--name` option is required, if you do not specify the `--job` value.
 This value is optional.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
 This value is optional.
 The default value is `false`.